 About the publication

-This resource page accompanies the article “Genetic surveillance in the Greater Mekong Subregion and South Asia to support malaria control and elimination”, by CJ Jacob et al. currently submitted for publication.
-A preprint of this paper is available on medRxiv (https://medrxiv.org/cgi/content/short/2020.07.23.20159624v1).
+This resource page accompanies the article “Genetic surveillance in the Greater Mekong Subregion to support malaria control and elimination”, by CJ Jacob et al. currently submitted for publications.
+A preprint of this paper can be found on biorXiv.
 The paper presents results from over 9,600 samples collected and processed by GenRe-Mekong in the first phase of the project.

 Here, you will find detailed genotypes and phenotype predictions for those samples, which are being made publicly available in line with MalariaGEN’s guiding principles on equitable data sharing.
 In addition, this page (under 'Content of the data release') links to full details of the SpotMalaria methodology, and of the rules used to make inferences from the genotypes.